Kayla Bergeron, 9/11 survivor | A Story of Hope, Recovery, & Redemption

 Recently Kayla sat down with Rena Olsen for the Relevate podcast.
 Listen to Kayla's story of hope, recovery and redemption below...

 "It was a day like any other for Kayla Bergeron when she went to work in the North Tower of the World Trade Center on Sept.
 11, 2001.
 Hear her story of surviving that harrowing day and the trauma she still carries.
 And how a second DUI arrest ultimately became her lifeline." - Rena Olsen

-Kayla Bergeron serves as the Program Director and a Certified Peer Specialist for Addictive Disease at The Connection Forsyth, a local Recovery Community Organization.
+Kayla Bergeron serves as the Executive Director at The Connection Forsyth, a local Recovery Community Organization.
 She has spent a career in public service, having served as a mayor and councilwoman in New Jersey.
 She also served as an advisor to former New Jersey Governor Christie Whitman.
 She served as director of communications for the New York Housing Finance Agency before being tapped as director of public and government affairs for The Port Authority of New York and New Jersey.

 On September 11, 2001, she narrowly escaped the collapse of the North Tower of the World Trade Center.
 Immediately after, she led the agency’s response to the terrorist attacks.
 Seventeen years later she was diagnosed with Post Traumatic Stress Disorder (PTSD) and Substance Use Disorder (SUD) and entered Forsyth County’s Accountability Court CARE Court program for dual diagnosis.

 In addition to individual and group counseling, Kayla credits a lot of her healing to equine therapy at Special Equestrians of Georgia.